 This is the highest high-altitude cycling you'll ever get on a road bike in North America, so be prepared.
 3% less oxygen for every 1,000' of climbing (42% less oxygen at 14,000' than at sea level).
 It is highly recommended that you climb a few of the "lower" peaks in the area before tackling Mt.
-Evans - I was a bit light headed and wobbly towards the top.
+Evans.
+I was a bit light headed and wobbly towards the top my first of three trips up Mt.
+Evans.
 I had climbed several 8,000' peaks in California the week before the trip, but that didn't sufficiently prepare me for another mile of climbing after 8,000'!

 Summit Lake mile 22.5

 When to cycle Mount Evans: “The Mount Evans Road and Scenic Byway (Colorado Highway 5) is typically open the Friday of Memorial Day weekend through the first weekend in October, depending on weather conditions.
 The road and access to the top of Mount Evans is closed at Summit Lake the day after Labor Day.
-For the latest information about the road visit http://www.coloradodot.info/ “ Forest Service - Mount Evans.
+For the latest information about the road visit [this website]” (Forest Service - Mount Evans).

 How to Cycle Mount Evans: Train as much as you have ever trained for any climb.
 This is an extremely challenging road bike climb due to the altitude we ride to (there is 42% less oxygen at the summit than at sea level).
 We suggest at least a compact chain ring and 28 to 30t cassette.
-The climb begins 2/10's of a mile southwest of the intersection of Hwy 40 and Chicago Creek Road, Idaho Springs, CO, 55 miles west of Denver International Airport (39.73919, -105.52242 latitude/longitude).
+The climb begins 2/10's of a mile southwest of the intersection of Highway 40 and Chicago Creek Road in Idaho Springs, Colorado, 55 miles west of Denver International Airport (39.73919, -105.52242 latitude/longitude).